adadgio/neo4j-js-ng2/README.md

 - Chrome:  **Compatibility OK** (no known issues)
 - In Firefox local storage is not shared between tabs so you might experience settings or debug logs inconsistent views.
-- There is a bug in Firefox when you create relationships between nodes.
-The dragline randomly stays stuck on the node (1/2 times).

 ## Licence